TN 99 (03-25)

 h.
 Pay stubs with questionable credibility

-If the pay stubs are questionable, obtain further evidence of wages per SI 00820.130A.1. second bullet, through SI 00820.130A.2. in this section.
+If the pay stubs are questionable, obtain further evidence of wages per SI 00820.130A.1.b, through SI 00820.130A.3. in this section.

 Examples of questionable pay stubs may include those with:

-• Altered or missing data fields;
+• altered or missing data fields;

-• Inconsistencies among fields of a single pay stub;
+• inconsistencies among fields of a single pay stub;

-• Inconsistencies with other pay stubs from the same source;
+• inconsistencies with other pay stubs from the same source;

-• Inaccurate information shown; or
+• inaccurate information shown; or

-• Data fields that are difficult to read or illegible due to damage to the original record or technical problems with printing, photocopying, or faxing.
+• data fields that are difficult to read or illegible due to damage to the original record or technical problems with printing, photocopying, or faxing.

-If pay stubs are unavailable, accept wage verification from an SSA-approved wage verification company, such as The Work Number, as primary evidence of wages, unless there is evidence to the contrary (e.g., evidence of a cafeteria plan not included in the verification response).
-If there is evidence to the contrary, obtain additional evidence to resolve the discrepancy.
-For documentation requirements, see SI 00820.147D.4.
-For wage verification procedures when wages are over $65 per month, see SI 00820.135.
+If PIE does not provide wage and employment information and pay stubs are unavailable, accept wage evidence from an SSA-approved wage verification company, such as The Work Number, as primary evidence of wages, unless there is evidence to the contrary (e.g., evidence of a cafeteria plan not included in the verification company's response).

 Important: You must have a signed authorization via the SSA-8240 to obtain wage information from electronic wage verification companies.
 Obtain Authorization to Obtain Wage and Employment Information from Payroll Data Providers per GN 00204.150C.

-3. Procedure for wage evidence: secondary evidence of wages
+4. Procedure for wage evidence: secondary evidence of wages

 a.
 Sources of secondary wage evidence